 Migration Guide to the .NET Framework 4.5

-If you created your application using an earlier version of the .NET Framework, you can generally upgrade it to the .NET Framework 4.5 easily.
-Open your project in Visual Studio 2012.
+If you created your app using an earlier version of the .NET Framework, you can generally upgrade it to the .NET Framework 4.5 or 4.5.1 easily.
+Open your project in Visual Studio.
 If your project was created in an earlier version, the Project Compatibility dialog box automatically opens.
-For more information about upgrading a project, see How to: Troubleshoot Unsuccessful Visual Studio Project Upgrades.
+For more information about upgrading a project in Visual Studio 2013, see Visual Studio 2013 Compatibility.

 However, some changes in the .NET Framework require changes to your code.
-You may also want to take advantage of functionality that is new in the .NET Framework 4.5.
-Making these types of changes to your application for a new version of the .NET Framework is typically referred to as migration.
-If your application does not have to be migrated, you can run it in the .NET Framework 4.5 without recompiling it.
+You may also want to take advantage of functionality that is new in the .NET Framework 4.5 or 4.5.1.
+Making these types of changes to your app for a new version of the .NET Framework is typically referred to as migration.
+If your app does not have to be migrated, you can run it in the .NET Framework 4.5 or 4.5.1 without recompiling it.

-Review the following documents before you migrate your application from the .NET Framework 4 to the .NET Framework 4.5:
+Review the following documents before you migrate your app from earlier versions of the .NET Framework to version 4.5 or 4.5.1:

 Review What's Obsolete in the .NET Framework Class Library to determine any types or members in your code that have been made obsolete, and the recommended alternatives.

-See What's New in the .NET Framework 4.5 for descriptions of new features that you may want to add to your application.
+See What's New in the .NET Framework 4.5 for descriptions of new features that you may want to add to your app.